KiteBoarder/interview-concepts/README.md

 i sweeps between 0 and m+n-1.
 Last i is m + n - 2.
 There are m rows and n cols, and one row and col is common between sweeps, so m + n - 1.

+## Arrays:
+problems:
+[maxium ramp width](https://leetcode.com/problems/maximum-width-ramp) Soltion with min stack from start and sweeping from end.